The New Zealand Eating Behaviour Questionnaire Platform

 • Satiation is the feeling of fullness that tells your brain to stop eating.
 Reduced satiation makes it challenging to recognise when to stop eating, leading to delayed meal termination and unwanted overeating.

-• Adaptations of those satiety hormones are used in modern weight management medications that work best among individuals with this dominant phenotype.
+• Adaptations of those satiety hormones are used in modern weight-management medications that work best in individuals with this dominant phenotype.

 • The questionnaire will determine the extent of your degree of feasting-type eating behaviour.